kryptn/confg/README.md

 # Confg

+### Config Gatherer

-sorta like confd but able to use multiple backend sources.
+Inspiration from confd but able to use multiple backend sources.
 Wrote my own because [confd will not support multiple backends.][1]

 ## Concepts